modalitysystems/modalitysoftware-docs/twa/deploytwa.md

 Teamwork Analytics is provided as an Azure Resource Manager (ARM) template that automatically provisions and starts the required resources in your Azure subscription.

+- ARM Template here:https://mod.qa/TWAGovSecUseARM - You will need a trial or full licence key, contact info@modalitysystems.com for a key if you do noy have one.

 > Note: You must have [registered an application](registerapplication.md) beforehand.

 > Note: For an introduction to Azure Resource Manager see [docs.microsoft.com](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).